aimms/how-to/Articles/146/146-value-dynamic-identifier.rst

 With the addition of :doc:`/model-edit-functions/index` (MEF), a lot of things that were previously impossible to do with AIMMS became possible.

 One simple example of something that previously was not possible is to 'dereference' an element parameter with range :aimms:set:`AllIdentifiers`, to get the value of the identifier that was denoted by the element parameter if this identifier was not scalar.
-In case the identifier that is referred to is scalar, you could use the ``ScalarValue`` intrinsic function (see `AIMMS The Function Reference <https://documentation.aimms.com/_downloads/AIMMS_func.pdf>`_).
+In case the identifier that is referred to is scalar, you could use the :aimms:func:`ScalarValue` intrinsic function.

 For example, if you had an element parameter ``ep_MySelectedSourceIdentifier`` with range :aimms:set:`AllIdentifiers` that points to indexed identifier ``p_SourceParameter1``, it was not possible to get the actual value of the ``p_SourceParameter1`` for a given element via this element parameter.